ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 <img title="GitHub Repository After Pushing" alt="GitHub Repository After Pushing" src="images/github/githubRepoWithFiles.png" width = "1150" height = auto>
 </p>

 If you see your files added to your GitHub repository, congratulations!
 You've successfully developed inside of a container and pushed your code to an online repository.
+Storing code in a GitHub repository allows our work to persist across different containers, so we're able to pickup where we left off in any container.